evanwild/wocket/README.md

 This will start a WebSocket server on port 8080.

-You can connect to it and send/receive binary message (e.g. in TypeScript):
+You can connect to it and send/receive binary messages (e.g. in TypeScript):

 ```ts
 const socket = new WebSocket('ws://127.0.0.1:8080');